matte54/ProjectReggie/ideas.md

 Perhaps a independant system for all statistics, like fishing , mons , user chatting etc.
 There shouldt be a reason for it to be dependant on its supporting system it should just read and write stats and send them in text form to chat.
-- Use the plotly library to visualize statistics , it has tools to convert charts to images that can be posted and embedded
+- Use the plotly library to visualize statistics, it has tools to convert charts to images that can be posted and embedded

 * Bring over from 1.0
 The only thing worth keeping imo is Fishing and Pokemons the rest seems like a waste of time. maaaaaybe the link scraping? might need a doover , but i do enjoy when he posts random images or gifs.
+- Quiz game shouldnt be to hard to just implement straight over, but might need to rework some stuff.
+It would be a shame to leave it even if its not very used, i worked hard on it lol

 * Reddit talking
 Improvements to be done in the future to filtering, but for now i think i just carry it over.
-The dream is to have the bot run on a machine with a graphics card with cuda cores so it can do language models instead like Falcon 7b with tensorflow. (https://huggingface.co/tiiuae/falcon-7b-instruct)

 * Debug
 Debugging system expanded, i want to be able to run the bot and have it have as little impact on things as possible